 Important Note: Choose a category based on whether or not you could complete two previously unclimbed problems (in a given day) of that grade.
 That will likely put you into the appropriate category.

-Attention open category climbers - new for 2016!
+Attention open category climbers - back for 2017!

 In an effort to make the open category more competitive and fun, we're switching up the format this year!
 Here's how it will play out:

 Triple Crown will select a list of 30 boulder problems for men's open and 30 boulder problems for women's open.
 We'll give each open competitor the list of problems at registration for each event.
 At the comp, open competitors will have all day to complete as many problems as possible on the list.
 Highest total point value of each score sheet will determine the finish.

 I'm really lame and I'd like to compete in a category below my real climbing level so I can win a great prize.
 What should I do?

 Don't come to this event.
 Space is limited and we want only excited climbers who encourage each other.
 The judges of the Triple Crown reserve the right to "bump" competitors into a higher category if their score reflects they should belong there.
 Make this event more fun for everyone and do your best to place yourself into the appropriate category.

 I'm from ******** and I've never climbed in the Southeast.
 Is there anything that I should know about the grades down there?
 Are they hard, soft or what?!?